python4mpia/python4mpia/plotting/matplotlib.rst

   plt.legend(loc='best')

-Type ``legend?`` and take a look at the different keyword options that let you customise the legend. `loc='best'` means it will magically choose a location to minimise overlap with the plotted data.
+Type ``plt.legend?`` and take a look at the different keyword options that let you customise the legend. `loc='best'` means it will magically choose a location to minimise overlap with the plotted data.